Selection

 Definition

-The indicator reflects the share of electricity from renewable energy sources in gross electricity consumption.
+The indicator represents the share of electricity from renewable energy sources in gross electricity consumption (in per cent).

 Data state